Number of Jobs

 |This Job is Ranked in|

-This career is growing more quickly than most other healthcare jobs, and at a much faster rate than the jobs of physical therapists that oversee them.
-According to the Bureau of Labor Statistics (BLS), employment growth for PTAs should average 41 percent between 2012 and 2022.
+This career is growing more quickly than most other health care jobs, and at a much faster rate than the jobs of physical therapists who oversee them.
+According to the Bureau of Labor Statistics, employment growth for PTAs should average 41 percent between 2012 and 2022.
 During that time, 29,300 new jobs are expected to be created.

-Many PTA programs offer two-year associate’s degrees, but students must graduate from a program accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE) to be eligible for the licensure exam required by most states.
+Many PTA programs offer two-year associate’s degrees, but students must graduate from a program accredited by the Commission on Accreditation in Physical Therapy Education to be eligible for the licensure exam required by most states.
 About a quarter of that education should be in a clinical environment, and that’s where the job hunt should start, experts say.
 A considerable amount of additional education is required to transition into a physical therapist career.